Kunstbanause/Last64/last64_bloom/TASKS.md

 - Main menu in main.cpp instead of sceneLast64.cpp
 - Enemy to enemy collision?
 - Stick input does not work well in main menu
-- hide xp bar in death screen and level complete screen

 # DONE